 - We design and implement NetKernel that demonstrates our new approach is feasible on existing KVM virtualization platforms (§3-§5).
-NetKernel provides transparent BSD socket redirection so existing applications can run directly. - We present NetKernel's benefits by showcasing novel use cases that are difficult to realize today (§6).
-For example, we show that NetKernel enables multiplexing: one NSM can serve multiple VMs at the same time and save over 40% CPU cores without degrading performance using traces from a production cloud. - We conduct comprehensive testbed evaluation with commodity 100G NICs to show that NetKernel achieves the same scalability and isolation as the current architecture (§7).
-For example, the kernel stack NSM achieves 100G send throughput with 3 cores; the mTCP NSM achieves 979K RPS with 8 cores.
+NetKernel provides transparent BSD socket redirection so existing applications can run directly. - We present NetKernel's benefits by showcasing novel use cases that are difficult.
+For example, we show that NetKernel enables multiplexing: One NSM can serve multiple VMs at the same time and save over 40% CPU cores without degrading performance using traces from a production cloud.

+• We conduct a comprehensive testbed evaluation with commodity 100GbE NICs to show that NetKernel achieves the same scalability and isolation as the current architecture: Using a Linux kernel stack NSM, it reaches 100G send throughput with 3 cores; using an mTCP NSM it achieves 979K RPS with 8 cores which almost doubles that of the kernel stack NSM.